Pushpajekumar/Greatfrontend-projects-blog-card/README.md

 ### Starter code

-This starter template consists of the following files and directories:
+This starter template consists of the followings files and directories:

 ```bash
 ├── README.md